michaelshiloh/robotaPsyche/lectureNotes.md

 - Record
 - Notifications off

+Lot's to do today!
+Whatever we don't get to we'll do next week:

 - Student presentation (Fatima)
+- Remaining evolution assignments
 - Discussion:
 	- The Measure of a Man
 		- Do you think that Data's sentience was programmed or could it have